aaronklaassen/devise_signin_loggable/README.md

     rails generate devise_signin_loggable:install
     rake db:migrate

-The user models for which you want to log signins, add `:signin_loggable` to the list of included devise modules:
+In the user models for which you want to log signins, add `:signin_loggable` to the list of included devise modules:

     devise :signin_loggable